rehierl/html-outliner-spec/issue-step-5.md

 `Element.parentSection` property would exist, then a non-element node would have to access the `parentSection` property of its parent element (e.g.
 `text.parentElement.parentSection`).
-If the `parentElement` is a sectioning root element, or even a sectioning content element, then this property will (most likely) not return the proper section.
+If the `parentElement` is a sectioning root element, or even a sectioning content element, then this property will, given the same circumstances, not return the proper section.

 NOTE - One of the reasons I see, why sectioning content elements are associated with their first inner section (i.e. associate with a subordinate entity, i.e.